Sargazzo/DBM1/README.md

 We have made certain design choices and visualized them in an ER diagram, as it can be seen in the er-diagram.png file.

 We performed preprocessing on the data to format it according to our needs using the preprocessing.py file.

+To create the relevant tables in the database, execute the paralympics.sql file.

+When populating the database using the 'insert'-files, make sure to execute them in the following order: